gventre04/CircuitPython/README.md

 ### Lesson(s) Learned

 Personally, I found it very difficult to understand how the classes, objects, and modules worked, so this assignment was all around quite difficult.
 The __innit__ function was also quite confusing, especially using it to define r, g, b, the colors themselves weren't too difficult to program.
+Ghidajisdiasidjaisjdia

 ## Hello vs Code